Angledcrystals/AndroidVR/README.md

 **Transfer to Natural Vision**

-The effect you're describing is a form of cross-modal perceptual learning, and research suggests:

 **Temporary effects**: 10-30 minutes of aftereffects might occur immediately after 1-2 hour sessions

 **Initial transfer**: Minor involuntary interpretation might begin after 15-20 hours of cumulative exposure (across multiple days)

 **Measurable adaptation**: 30-50 hours of training over 3-6 weeks would be needed for your brain to begin consistently applying these cues in natural environments

 **Robust integration**: 100+ hours over 2-4 months for substantial, persistent effects when not using the app